genropy/genro-routes/docs/FAQ.md

 **Answer**: Three main exceptions:

-- `NotFound`: Path not found, no default_entry, or varargs_required
+- `NotFound`: Path not found, no default_entry, or partial args don't match signature
 - `NotAuthorized`: Auth tags provided but don't match (403)
 - `NotAuthenticated`: Auth required but not provided (401)